fossasia/badgeyay/README.md

  * **master**
    This contains shipped code.
 After significant features/bug-fixes are accumulated on development, we make a version update, and make a release.

+ * **version-1**
+   This contains version-1 code.
+Further development of the project is carried out on `development` branch.

 ## Contributions Best Practices

 **Commits**